Caribe Hilton International

-The Caribe Hilton International also called the Caribe Hilton International Championships was a men's and women's tennis tournament played outdoors on hard courts from 1953 to 1972.
-The womens editions from 1971 to 1972 was known as the Caribe Hilton Invitational.
+The Caribe Hilton International also called the Caribe Hilton International Championships was a men's and women's tennis tournament played outdoors on hard courts from 1953 to 1973.
+The editions from 1971 to 1973 were known as the Caribe Hilton Invitational.

 History

-The Caribe Hilton International was established in 1954 and was played at the Caribe Hilton Hotel, San Juan, Puerto Rico until 1968.
+The Caribe Hilton International was established in 1953 and was played at the Caribe Hilton Hotel, San Juan, Puerto Rico until 1968.
 The tournament was played outdoors on hard courts.
 The Caribe Hilton Championships was organized as part of a spring (March to May) Caribbean Circuit which included tournaments in Jamaica (Kingston International Invitation), Venezuela (Altamira International), Trinidad and Tobago (Trinidad International) and Colombia, Colombian International (Ciudad de Barranquilla). the tournament attracted the top players of the day.
 The 1971 and 1972 editions of the women's event was known as the Caribe Hilton Invitation.